BlockhostOfficial/ddos-prot-mc-servers/README.md

 Papyrus is a new option.
 They have quite a few locations and it's also very affordable.
 I recommend using them only if you have room for experimentation.

 - [Website](https://papyrus.vip)
-- Locations: New York, Ashburn, Japan, Singapore, Mexico
+- Locations: New York, Frankfurt (Public) / [300+](https://www.cloudflare.com/network/) on Enterprise Plans
 - Pricing type: Subscription
-- Servers: Path.net
+- Servers: Cloudflare Spectrum
 - Supports Bedrock: Yes
 - Free plan: No
 - Trusted: ⭐⭐⭐